Kevin-Lago/java-hackerrank-solutions/src/introduction/java_stdin_and_stdout_ii/README.md

 In this challenge, you must read an integer, a double, and a String from stdin, then print the values according to the instructions in the Output Format section below.
 To make the problem a little easier, a portion of the code is provided for you in the editor.

-__Note:__ We recommend completing "Java Stdin and Stdout I" before attempting this challenge.
+__Note:__ We recommend completing [Java Stdin and Stdout I](https://www.hackerrank.com/challenges/java-stdin-and-stdout-1/problem?isFullScreen=true) before attempting this challenge.

 __Input Format__